Home ยป Mains

 Bowl of Vegan Sopa de Frijoles With Garnishes.

-This sopa de frijoles features creamy pinto beans seasoned with cumin, Mexican oregano, and chipotle peppers, creating a spicy, smoky, and earthy dish.
+This sopa de frijoles is bold, hearty, and satisfying!
+Creamy pinto beans are seasoned with cumin, Mexican oregano, and chipotle peppers, creating a spicy, smoky, and earthy dish.

 5 from 3 votes